Kaalwy/MeiBot/venv/share/doc/yt_dlp/README.txt

     are web, ios and android, with variants _music and _creator (e.g. ios_creator); and mediaconnect, mweb, android_producer,
     android_testsuite, android_vr, web_safari, web_embedded, tv and
     tv_embedded with no variants.
-By default, ios,web_creator is used, and tv_embedded, web_creator and mediaconnect are added as required for age-gated videos.
+By default, ios,mweb is used, and tv_embedded, web_creator and mediaconnect are added as required for age-gated videos.
 Similarly, the music variants are added for music.youtube.com urls.
 Most android clients will be given lowest priority since their formats are broken.
 You can use all to use all the clients, and default for the default clients.
+You can prefix a client with - to exclude it, e.g. youtube:player_client=all,-web
 -   player_skip: Skip some network requests that are generally needed for robust extraction.
 One or more of configs (skip client configs), webpage (skip initial webpage), js (skip js player).
 While these